Frequently Asked Questions

 The hormones in your body that result in a positive pregnancy test can’t be detected until 9 to 11 days after fertilization.
 You just need to wait until after that period of time then call or come in, and we’ll provide a test.

-I think I’m pregnant, but I’m on the pill.
+I think I’m pregnant, but I’m using contraception.
 What should I do?

 Can I come in for a free ultrasound to find out the sex of my baby?